 Koin’s drawbacks:

-- Limited feature set compared to Dagger and Hilt (e.g. as for today, no ability to add binding for Activity object)
+• Limited feature set compared to Dagger and Hilt (e.g. no ability to inject Activity objects into modules)

 Pure Dependency Injection

-The last approach to dependency injection in Android is to implement it manually, by hand.
-That’s so-called “pure” dependency injection (a.k.a. manual DI, vanilla DI, etc.).
-This is the least popular approach of all and it earned bad reputation among developers.
-The curious thing about pure DI’s reputation, though, is that every time I ask developers who complain about it how many times they implemented pure DI in real apps, the answer is always “zero”.
+The last approach to Dependency Injection in Android that I’ll describe is so-called “Pure” Dependency Injection.
+It’s also known as “manual” or “vanilla” Dependency Injection.
+This is the least popular approach on this list, which has a pretty bad reputation among developers.
+The curious thing about this reputation, though, is that when I ask developers who complain about Pure DI how many times they implemented it in real apps, the answer is always “zero”.

-The main benefit of pure DI is that it doesn’t require any framework at all.
-So, all those performance concerns that we discussed earlier become irrelevant.
-If you use pure DI, there is simply no way to screw either your build times or app’s performance in production.
-That’s great.
-In addition, since no framework is involved, there is no “magic”.
-Therefore, new developers jumping into the code will have much easier time understanding what’s going on.
-After all, pure DI is just code.
-[Dagger’s pre-processor, for example, generates one possible implementation of pure DI].
+The main benefit of Pure Dependency Injection is that it doesn’t require any framework at all.
+Therefore, all the potential issues affecting the frameworks described above become irrelevant.
+If you use Pure DI, there is simply no way to ruin your build times or the application’s performance in production.
+In addition, since no framework is involved, there is no “magic”, no tricky APIs and no new versions.
+It’s just code.

-- More manually written code than when using DI frameworks
+• More code to write than when using Dependency Injection frameworks

 My Choice

 So, what technique should you use?
 Here come some bad news… you’ll need to answer this question for yourself, based on your specific situation and preferences.
-All I can do now, aside from describing your options, is to share my own setup.
+All I can do now, aside from discussing the alternatives, is to share my own setup.

 Summary